 The programme offers these enthusiastic youngsters a chance to make their voices heard and to feel that they are being listened to.
 The ultimate goal of these young reporters is to highlight environmental injustices and to have them righted by the appropriate authorities, but the upshot of this is that these young people get to feel like they can make a difference and hopefully the opportunities provided by YRE engenders in them the desire to continue to do so.

 Young Reporters for the Environment empowers young people to have their say on environmental issues in their locality which they feel are not being adequately addressed.
 It gives them an outlet for their frustrations and a platform from which to make a difference.

-Coordinated by the Foundation for Environmental Education and active in some 30 countries worldwide, the YRE programme brings students of all backgrounds together with a sense of common purpose.
+Coordinated by the Foundation for Environmental Education and active in 35 countries worldwide, the YRE programme brings students of all backgrounds together with a sense of common purpose.

 YRE helps participants to develop skills and acquire knowledge which will stand to them for the rest of their lives: communication skills, individual initiative, team work, critical analysis, social responsibility and leadership skills are all honed through involvement in the programme.

 A competition is held annually to encourage young people from all over the world to push themselves to their limits in the search for a story which will ultimately bring to the fore a real and current local environmental issue.
 Composed of three independent age categories, the competition affords the entrants the chance of winning not only prizes, but recognition too.